MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/azure-stack.md

 This article walks you through setting up a CI/CD pipeline for deploying an application to app services in an Azure Stack Hub instance using Azure Pipelines.

-In this article you can learn to create or validate:
+In this article, you learn to create or validate:

 - Azure Stack Hub service principal (SPN) credentials for the pipeline.
 - A web app in your Azure Stack Hub instance.
 - A service connection to your Azure Stack Hub instance.
 - A repo with your app code to deploy to your app

 ## Prerequisites

 - Access to [Azure Stack Hub](https://azure.microsoft.com/products/azure-stack/hub/) instance with the App Service RP enabled.